Got a query? call us on 01905 888 098

 Nursery Notes and Trivia

-Name: Eucalyptus pulverulenta ‘Baby Blue’ is a selection of the standard E. pulverulenta.
+Name: Eucalyptus pulverulenta ‘Baby Blue’ is a selection of the standard type E. pulverulenta.

 MYRTACEÆ; Myrtle Family